kichkasch/kichkasch_loxonetools/README.md

 # kichkasch_loxonetools
-Tools dealing wiht and around the Loxone Smart Home
+Tools dealing with and around the Loxone Smart Home